INTRODUCTION

 WAYS TO MOVE OUT OF AGRARIAN CRISIS.

-2. Easy institutional credits should be provided to farmers, so that they could not be compelled to take loan from money lenders and can escape from debt trap and consequently can earn more profit.
+1. Agriculture should be made profitable enterprise by development of infrastructure and investment by government.
+Subsidies, loan waivers and packages is not long term.2.
+Easy institutional credits should be provided to farmers, so that they could not be compelled to take loan from money lenders and can escape from debt trap and consequently can earn more profit.

 3. Government should encourage the farmers for commercial crops and horticulture by giving them infrastructural support, so that they could gain good profit and can come out of distress.